hxh1023/Simple-Unix-shell-program/README.md

-# Implement a simple, interactive unix shell program
+# Implement a simple, interactive Unix shell program

 ### Feature a - Repeatedly prompt the user for commands.
 I output "vsh%" repeatedly in console to ask user for commands.
 For simple commands, I call funtion named "Output_One_Cmd", which will create a child process for these commands.